unbounce/iidy/docs/yaml-preprocessing.md

   ways not possible with vanilla CloudFormation templates
 * allows values to be imported from a range of sources, including local files, s3, https, ParameterStore, and environment variables.
-  It parses json or YAML imports.
+  It parses JSON or YAML imports.
 The imported data can be stitched into the target template as YAML subtrees, as literal strings, or as single values.
 * can be used to define custom resource templates that expand out